The Atheist Bible, CC-BY Fabian M. Suchanek

 We have seen that societies or sub-societies make pacts of non-aggression.
 Now what happens if one of the members violates the pact?

 Suppose that there is a group of 10 people, and one of them kills another one, thus breaking the pact.
 How would the others react?
 Suppose they did nothing.
-Then the pact is not worth anything – it is as if you had no pact at all.
+Then the pact is not worth anything –- it is as if you had no pact at all.
 If you are in this group and you see that members kill each other with impunity, you’d better join another club.
 You would want to join a group where the members punish any deviation from the pact in order that there was a deterrent to you yourself getting harmed.
 In such a system, individuals not only benefit from the mutual non-aggression, but they also know that if they transgress, they will pay a price, and therefore they do not.
-The threat of punishment is one of the most effective ways to prevent aggression.
+The threat of punishment is one of the most straightforward ways to enforce conformance.
 Thus, every member of the group has an interest in keeping up (and implementing) this threat of punishment.

 Conscience